Last updated 2023-09-25

 Your application can use Fastly's API to programmatically interact with our products and features.
 Check out our list of API clients to get started.
 We also have a command line tool you can use to interact with the Fastly API.

 Fastly allows you create complex and specialized configurations using Varnish Configuration Language (VCL) files.
 See our guides on VCL Snippets and custom VCL for more information.
 We also provide examples and tutorials with step-by-step code examples to help you learn as you go.

 You've connected an origin server, added a domain name, tested your service, and added extras.
 Now it's time to go live.
 To move production traffic to Fastly, you need to modify your CNAME DNS records to point to Fastly.
 See our adding CNAME records guide for more information.
+This is a good time to enable HTTP/3 and IPv6 support.